-Holden and Montejano’s litigation department is one of the most capable and experienced in the midwest and southwest.
-Our trial lawyers have provided aggressive representation in civil disputes of all kinds – including administrative and regulatory proceedings, arbitrations, and mediations – and have appeared in state and federal venues.
+Holden Litigation's Litigation Department is one of the most capable and experienced in the Midwest and Southwest.
+Our trial lawyers have provided aggressive representation in civil disputes of all kinds including administrative regulatory proceedings as well as arbitrations and mediations and have appeared in state and federal venues.

-Although our trial attorneys are licensed to practice in five states and have tried cases in many more, their practices are mainly concentrated in the southwestern United States, where Holden and Montejano's offices are located.
+Although our trial attorneys are licensed to practice in five states and have tried cases in many more, their practices are mainly concentrated in the Southwestern United States where Holden Litigation's offices are located.

-Our substantial litigation experience means that our clients are effectively represented in the event of court action and are advised on how to avoid potential liability and exposure while planning matters.
+Our substantial litigation experience means that our clients are effectively represented in the event of court action and are advised on how to avoid potential liability and exposure in planning matters.

 Our corporate clients agree.